The definitive guide to getting started with voiceover work

 Since you can’t plug in an XLR cable to your computer, you’re going to need a mixer that you can plug your mic into.
 This little 5 channel mixer from Behringer is a good starter.
 Then, you will need a firewire orThunderbolt cable to run from your mixer to your computer (I recommend firewire or ThunderBolt over USB, although USB 3.0 is a contender).
 What cable you need depends on the computer you are using and the audio interface you purchase.
 Next, you’re going to need some recording software.

 I recommend Adobe Audition because it’s a powerful tool that will allow you to get into some serious audio production (such as producing commercials with music beds, radio imaging, adding sound effects, and more) but is still very simple and easy to learn.
-You can download a free trial here and if you are interested in learning how to record, edit, save, and send audio files using cloud storage services like Dropbox and Google Drive, check out my course, “Audio Editing with Adobe Audition for Voice Actors”.
+You can download a free trial here.
 Other recording programs:

 - Audacity – it’s a very simple program, and it’s free!